Spring Garden Revival

 Official Website: Village of Plainfield Official Website

-• Obtain permits for work near wetlands or streams
+• Obtain permits for work within buffer zones

 Plainfield’s Implementation of Illinois Organic Waste Regulations for Dethatched Material